zverorx/jsonfs/test/README.md

 ### Examples of JSON files

-The test directory also contains examples of JSON files:
+The test/ directory contains examples of JSON files:
-* ex_obj.json - file with an object at its root (used by default for the test).
+* ex_obj.json - file with an object at its root.
 * ex_arr.json - file with an array of objects at its root.
 * ex_scal.json - file with a scalar value at its root.